e271828e/Flight.jl/docs/notes/design/framework_spec.md

 gate form `(gate) ? σ : -one(σ)`.
 The `Bool` factors ride the branch, the continuous factor rides the value.

 **Why.** The idiom is honest, not a trick to defeat the check.
-Probes vary only θ, with `u` and `m` fixed through a localization, so the gates are constant over the bracket. σ restricted to the bracket is then the continuous atom, bracketable as such.
+Trial evaluations vary only θ, with `u` and `m` fixed through a localization, so the gates are constant over the bracket. σ restricted to the bracket is then the continuous atom, bracketable as such.